 What’s the gearbox like?

-The change mechanism is vague and rather soft-feeling – especially in the 2.0-litre – and it’s easy to imagine mis-selecting gears if driving tired or hurriedly.
+The change mechanism of the standard six-speed manual gearbox is vague and rather soft-feeling – especially in the 2.0-litre – and it’s easy to imagine mis-selecting gears if driving tired or hurriedly.

 - Poor driving position